leehananne/Tile-Segmentation-Pipeline/README.md

 ## 1. Run program

 - Navigate to the directory where `semantic_urban_mesh_segmentation.exe` is located
-- Execute the command, making sure to **replace it with your specific file path** to where `config.txt` is located
+- Execute the command below, making sure to **replace it with your specific file path** to where `config.txt` is located

     ```python
     .\semantic_urban_mesh_segmentation.exe "C:/Users/USER/.../your_folder_name/data_demo/"